pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 We'll use Terraform to provision our "existing" infrastructure.
 These resources could have been provisioned manually in the console, or using platform-native infrastructure-as-code solutions like CloudFormation, ARM or Kubernetes YAML.

-We'll also use TypeScript, though the process would work mostly the same in Python as well.
+We'll also use TypeScript, though of course, the process is similar regardless of the language you choose.

 #### 1. Deploy "existing" infrastructure